Little Wings, Big Future

 “Hooded Vultures only lay one egg at a time and have a long incubation period of 46-54 days”, says Cathy.
 “When you have only one egg for a population that is consistently in decline, it makes each and every potential hatching all the more special.”

-Each gift to the National Aviary’s Fall Annual Campaign directly supports every new hatchling this year to date, from a young Black Kite training to become an Animal Ambassador behind-the-scenes, precious Inca Terns learning to hold their own in the Wetlands, African Penguin juveniles Nora and Oswald waddling and swimming around Penguin Point, and Guam Kingfisher chicks who may one day contribute to the ever-growing population in the wild.
+Each gift to the National Aviary’s Fall Annual Campaign directly supports every new hatchling this year to date, from a young Black Kite training to become an Animal Ambassador behind-the-scenes, African Penguin juveniles Nora and Oswald waddling and swimming around Penguin Point, and Guam Kingfisher chicks who may one day contribute to the ever-growing population in the wild.
 Securing a lasting tomorrow for species on the brink of extinction – starts TODAY.

 Give Today!